jerepe/sals_shipping/README.md

 ### How do i use it ?
 > Enter the weight of your package(s).
-> Chose your shipping method
-> Total cost will be displayed.
+> Choose your shipping method, and total cost will be displayed.

 ### Why ?
 > Codecademy project to which i added user inputs.